thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 ---
 ## Footnotes:

 [1] Originally inspired by Brett Victor's talk, "Inventing on Principle."
-Check it out a recording of it here: https://vimeo.com/36579366.
+Check it out a recording of it here: [video link](https://vimeo.com/36579366).

 [2] I set the main node with the `required=true` attribute in my launch file so I only need to kill that node to stop the others.